HITECHCRIME/HC_S37_Closer_Than_Distant/README.md

 ---

 feeling allright now x2
 what do you expect
 time for a new day now
 kinda round, newer version
 fully neutral intentions
 cycled the agents
-got rid of agencies - fake
+got rid of agencies - (fake)
-looked for a decade and i nailed it
+looked for a decade and nailed it

 nice feeling arrived, can't get away now was hiding my anger and lies